torvalds/linux/Documentation/core-api/workqueue.rst

 An unbound workqueue groups CPUs according to its affinity scope to improve cache locality.
 For example, if a workqueue is using the default affinity scope of "cache", it will group CPUs according to last level cache boundaries.
-A work item queued on the workqueue will be processed by a worker running on one of the CPUs which share the last level cache with the issuing CPU.
+A work item queued on the workqueue will be assigned to a worker on one of the CPUs which share the last level cache with the issuing CPU.
+Once started, the worker may or may not be allowed to move outside the scope depending on the ``affinity_strict`` setting of the scope.

 Workqueue currently supports the following five affinity scopes.